 - Merits and awards: Docentship/associate professorship, supervisees (postdoctoral and doctoral students; state the number of persons in each category and list the names of the up to 10 most relevant to you), up to 10 of your most relevant grants awarded in competition, up to 10 of your most relevant prizes and awards, and up to 20 other merits relevant to the application.

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 Applications for starting grant within medicine and health are evaluated in a two-stage procedure.
 First, a regular subject-oriented review panel with Swedish and international members reviews your application.
-At least five members review and grade your application individually.
-The entire review panel then meets to discuss and prioritise the applications.
+At least four members review and grade your application individually.
+If extra competence is needed, your application might also be evaluated by an additional, external, reviewer.
+The entire review panel (not including any external reviewers) then meets to discuss and prioritise the applications.